roman-ellerbrock/QuTree/README.md

 ## Installation

-QuTree can simply be installed using HomeBrew on OS X, `apt` on Debian/Ubuntu, and `yum` on RHEL/CentOS.
+QuTree can simply be installed using several package managers.

+On OS X, QuTree is available via a HomeBrew tap:
 ```
+brew tap sseritan/qu-tree
-brew install qutree
+brew install qu-tree
-apt install qutree
-yum install qutree
 ```

+TODO: Apt and yum

 Tested operating systems:
 * OS X 10.14
-* Ubuntu 16.04 LTS
-* CentOS 7

 ## Compiling From Source